MostAwesomeDude/construct/docs/tunneling.rst

     d.parse(bytes(1000))

-TransformData allows you to process data before it gets into subcon (and after data left it) using simple bytes-to-bytes transformations.
-In fact, all core classes (like Bitwise) that use Restreamed also use TransformData.
-The only difference is that TransformData prefetches all bytes and transforms them in advance, but Restreamed fetches a unit at a time (few bytes usually).
+Transformed allows you to process data before it gets into subcon (and after data left it) using simple bytes-to-bytes transformations.
+In fact, all core classes (like Bitwise) that use Restreamed also use Transformed.
+The only difference is that Transformed prefetches all bytes and transforms them in advance, but Restreamed fetches a unit at a time (few bytes usually).
 For example:

 ::

-    >>> d = TransformData(Bytes(16), bytes2bits, 2, bits2bytes, 16//8)
+    >>> d = Transformed(Bytes(16), bytes2bits, 2, bits2bytes, 16//8)
     >>> d.parse(b"\x00\x00")
     b'\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00'